stcarrez/ada-stemmer/README.md

 |Russian  | адом          | ад         |

+## Version 1.1.0 - May 2022

+* Update to use Snowball 2.2 (the Ada code generator has been integrated in Snowball 2.2!)
+* Improvement to help in running the tests

 ## Version 1.1.0 - Oct 2020

 * Add support Arabic, Basque, Catalan, Finnish, Hindi, Hungarian, Indonesian,